 Yael Swerdlow is the CEO and Founder of Maestro Games, SPC.
-Yael is co-founder of the Women's Empowerment Foundation, on the Advisory Boards of First Amendment Voice, Solution Point+, and a consultant at USC's Game Pipe Labs.
-She serves on both the National Small Business Association's Leadership Council Advisory Board (NSBA) and the Small Business Technology Council (SBTC) and is formerly co-chair of the national leadership council of Games for Change.
+Yael is co-founder of the Women's Empowerment Foundation, serves on the Advisory Boards of First Amendment Voice, Solution Point+, and a consultant at USC's Game Pipe Labs.
+She also serves on the MILO Cognitive Advisory Board, the Small Business Association's Leadership Council Advisory Board (NSBA) and the Small Business Technology Council (SBTC) and is formerly co-chair of the national leadership council of Games for Change.

 Chief Technology Officer & Partner

 David Shapendonk has worked for 30+ years on technology development in the fields of Entertainment, Healthcare & Cybersecurity.
 As an avid pianist, who was introduced to a wide range of music at an early age, David joined Maestro Games because of the scientific evidence showing that music can be integral to fostering mental resilience.

 Richard Peterson is President & CEO of the U.S. Cultural & Heritage Marketing Council.
 His professional contributions have been shaped by his global interactions capturing the diversity of art, music, cultures, cuisine and communities.
 Richard serves on the U.S. Travel Association At-Large Board of Directors, the National Council of Attractions & Experiences Advisory Board and the California Travel Association Board of Directors - and contributes his time to global cultural and heritage sustainable programs & thought leadership initiatives.

 Dr. Hemalee Patel